veniva/number-algorithms/README.md

 The first row prints out the prime numbers.

 The following rows represent the multiplication table - each cell contains the product of the primes for the corresponding row and column.

+## Algorithm efficiency

+The program implements the "Trial division" computational method as described in [Wikipedia](https://en.wikipedia.org/wiki/Prime_number#Trial_division).
+This method is good for testing small numbers, but if used with large numbers the number of tests that it performs grows exponentially which makes it slow and inefficient.

 ## Requirements
 PHP 7.1+